jongryn/Blackberry-Team-Project/README.md

 # buzzr. app

 ## Demo
-The demo of the burger eating application can be found [here](https://buzzrapp.herokuapp.com/).
+The demo of the buzzr. application can be found [here](https://buzzrapp.herokuapp.com/).

 ## Technologies: